 Horses tails were traditional docked short to prevent tangling in harness when plowing or drawing a wagon, or sometimes because it was deemed to improve their cleanliness or appearance.
 This practice is now largely obsolete however you can still see it on some prominent draught teams like the Budweiser Clydesdales.

-Tailless by Toxins
+Tailless by Toxins and other causes

 A number of substances can cause anury in offspring if the mother is exposed during pregnancy.
 It is also speculated that transgenic calvess are more often to be tailless, although the cause is not clear.

 Toxins known to cause anury in offspring include indium.